lubinabhimata/CTF-Writeups/overthewire/natas/natas12-natas13/README.md

 ![source](./img/source.png)

 The first being the `makeRandomPathFromFilename` which creates a random filename with an extension that is provided with the filename.
-If we looks closely to the bottom, the snippet `value="<? print genRandomString(); ?>.jpg" />` is forcing it so our filename will always end in `.jpg` but we can probably change that if we upload the file directly wihtout going through that piece of code.
+If we look closely to the bottom, the snippet `value="<? print genRandomString(); ?>.jpg" />` is forcing it so our filename will always end in `.jpg` but we can probably change that if we upload the file directly without going through that piece of code.

 The second being that `if(array_key_exists("filename", $_POST)) { ` that will upload our file if we do a `POST` request on the page.